Examples of feudalism: Armenia

-Pakistan and Bangladesh
+Pakistan, India and Bangladesh

-The Taluqdari or Zamindari system is often referred to as a feudal or feudal-like system.
+The Taluqdari, Jotedari or Zamindari system is often referred to as a feudal or feudal-like system.
 Originally the system was introduced in the pre-colonial period to collect taxes from peasants, and it continued during colonial British rule.
 After independence Zamindari was abolished in India and East Pakistan (present day Bangladesh), but it is still present today in Pakistan.
-In modern times historians have become very reluctant to classify other societies into European models and today it is rare for Zamindari to be described as feudal by academics; it still done in popular usage, however, but only for pejorative reasons to express disfavour, typically by critics of the system.
+In modern times historians have become very reluctant to classify other societies into European models and today it is rare for Zamindari to be described as feudal by academics; it is still done in popular usage, however, but only for pejorative reasons to express disfavor, typically by critics of the system.